 Eastern Newt (Adult) - Notophthalmus viridescens

-This is the adult form of this salamander.
-Dorsally, they are olive green with small red spots that are outlined in black, while their bellies are yellow with small black speckles.
+Adults are olive-greenish with small red spots that are outlined in black, while their bellies are yellow with small black speckles.
 The juveniles (red efts) are easily recognized for their bright orange-red color.
-Adults are aquatic, but they can survive on land if their aquatic habitat becomes unsuitable or if there's a drought.
+Adults are aquatic, but they can survive on land.

 The eastern newt or red-spotted newt is a common salamander of eastern North America.
 Eastern newts dwell in wet forests with small lakes or ponds.
 They can coexist in an aquatic environment with small, non-carnivorous fish, however, their skin secretes a poisonous substance when the newt is threatened or injured.
 They have a lifespan of 12 to 15 years in the wild, and may grow to 5 inches in length.